Category Archives: LGBT

 Aberration’s Out of the Frame evening at National Library, July 2025 (Anthony Pugh)

-Thurs 12 Feb, National Library of Wales: 6.30pm Gather for drinks and snacks, then lead into the Gregynog Gallery around 7pm for pop-up talks and performances from artists and our workshop group, followed by grand parade, instant portraits and more.
+PROGRAMME: At 6.30pm we will gather for drinks and snacks, then lead into the Gregynog Gallery around 7pm for the tour with pop-up talks and performances, followed by fun activities, sketching by Hilary Reed and more.
 A chance to look round the whole Portrait & Power exhibition at the end.
 Finish around 9pm.
 Event mainly in English with some Cymraeg.
-Ticket link coming soon.

 Off the Wall workshops

 Sat 31 January & Sat 7 Feb 10.30am to 1.30pm: Two inspiring linked workshops for LGBTQ+ adults where we will respond to the portrait exhibition with new writing and performance.
-Click to see details and sign up >>
+Click to see details >>

 About Aberration